Conditions of Carriage

-As a general rule, bicycles are not permitted to be carried on our services.
+As a general rule, bicycles and e-scooters are not permitted to be carried on our services.

 Folding bicycles, which are safely and securely stowed in the designated luggage area in a suitable bag or box, are generally permitted onto our buses if the driver believes that there is sufficient luggage space available.

 Where you are permitted to bring a folded bicycle on board, it is carried at your risk and we do not accept any responsibility for any loss of, and / or damage caused to, your bicycle at any time.

 All items of luggage will be carried at our driver’s discretion to ensure they can be carried safely upon our buses.
 We will only permit customers to carry luggage on our vehicles where it is safe to do so and is available to our customers for convenience only.
 You will retain the risk of loss of, or damage to, the luggage at all times.
 We do not accept any liability for any loss or damage however caused.
 We will never carry unaccompanied luggage or parcels in any circumstance.

 There may be occasions where items of luggage are refused to be carried on our services.
 If the luggage is excessive, large or of an awkward size and it means it is not easily able to be carried upon our vehicle, the driver reserves the right to refuse such luggage on to the bus or coach.